 I have met many qualified ladies – doctors, bank officers, women with doctorates in their respective fields of study, MBAs, women army officers, and even an IPS officer, who all left their high demanding jobs for the sake of being with their fauji husbands and children.
 (I wouldn’t use the word ‘sacrifice’ here.
 I would rather say it’s their personal choice).
 And this is, in addition to performing the social obligations of being a part of welfare programmes and ladies’ meets.

-My family blames me for not weighing my options when I decided to leave my job to be with my husband.But try as I might, I wouldn’t have been able to live happy and contented, with that ‘nice catholic, church-going lecturer in Kerala,’ I wouldn’t have got the richness of all the collective experiences that I have got, travelling the length and breadth of the country, the places that I have seen, the different people I have met and been with, the toughness that I have developed by going through frequent separation from my beloved husband, living in secluded places and taking care of my kids on my own.
+My family blames me for not weighing my options when I decided to leave my job to be with my husband.But try as I might, I wouldn’t have been able to live happy and contented, with that ‘nice catholic, church-going lecturer in Kerala,’ Life has been one hell of an adventure with my armyman husband.
+If not for him, I wouldn’t have got the richness of all the collective experiences that I have got, travelling the length and breadth of the country, the places that I have seen, the different people I have met and been with, the toughness that I have developed by going through frequent separation from him, living in secluded places and taking care of my kids on my own.
 People say that army wives have an enviable lifestyle that only our civilian counterparts can dream of.
 But they may not be aware of the adversities we face and the sacrifices we make, while learning to live in any kind of situation that life in the army, throws at us.
 I am no exception.
 There are so many others like me.
 For us, home is where the army sends us.
 And behind every strong soldier, there is an even stronger brave heart, who is, the army wife.